bfoese/edible-garden-backend/README.md

 There are two different migration directories configured: 'migration-gen' is used as a sink for the auto-generated migration files.
 This directory is in the gitignore list as it is only meant to be a holder for untested migration files which are work in progress.
 The second directory 'migration' is being used as the source directory for the actual migration process.
-Migration files that needs to be tested as well as the final ones need to be copied into this directory.
+Migration files which need to be tested as well as the final ones need to be copied into this directory.
 Before committing a new migration file, make sure to manually test it by running the 'migration:run' command and afterwards 'migration:revert' for proper cleanup.